Preliminary results of a techno-economic assessment of CO2 capture-network configurations in the industry

 T. Kuramochi (Institute for Global Environmental Strategies (IGES))

-M van den Broek (Universiteit Utrecht)
+M. Van Den Broek (Universiteit Utrecht)

-Andrea Ramirez (Universiteit Utrecht)
+A. Ramírez (Universiteit Utrecht)

-A. P.C.
-Faaij (Universiteit Utrecht)
+A. Faaij (Universiteit Utrecht)

 DOI related publication